Abdokacimi/A-quick-linear-regression/README.md

 # A-quick-linear-regression
-This example demonstrate how to use Scikit-learn library to develop a linear regression model
+This example demonstrates how to use Scikit-learn library to develop a linear regression model